beaubreedlove/FantasyFootball/rules.md

     1. When placing a request for a waiver wire pick up, a team must enter a bid in FAAB, which may be any integer inclusively between 0 and their remaining budget.
         1. Each player sought via a waiver request will be awarded to the team that placed the highest FAAB and the FAAB will be deducted from that team's FAAB budget.
         1. FAAB will not be deducted for losing bids.
-        1. If two or more teams tie for the highest FAAB bid, the Continuing Rolling List tie-breaker method will be used, which is configured and determined by Yahoo!
+        1. If two or more teams tie for the highest FAAB bid, the Continuing Rolling List tie breaker method will be used, which is configured and determined by Yahoo!
 Sports.
     1. Players may be dropped from a team at any time in order to make room for incoming players.
     1. During a waiver request, managers may opt to conditionally drop a player if their request succeeds.
 1.  <a id="structure">League Structure</a>